quantapix/qnarre/docs/advanced_tf/narrative.md

 - we implement them as simple lists of the respective `Encoder` and `Decoder` components
 - when calling the stacks, the code simply loops through the component lists and calls the components
 - in order to "chain" the stacks, every component is given the output of the previous component as its input
-- in the case of the `Decoder` components, in addition to its regular input, we also supply the previously encoded output as the `ctx` argument
+- in the case of the `Decoder` components, in addition to their regular inputs, we also supply the previously encoded output as their `ctx` argument

 - .